duresky/ZellaMarketplace/README.md

-# active_ecommerce_flutter
+# Zella Marketplace

-This is the flutter mobile application for active ecommerce cms
+This is the flutter mobile application for Zella Marketplace

 ## Getting Started